alexjust-data/Agentic_AI_Engineering/notebooks/week3_crew/engineering_team/README.md

 output_file: output/{module_name}
 ```

-The **backend engineer** receives both the high-level requirements and the design output, then implements it as a valid Python file.
-The task **explicitly warns** against markdown formatting to avoid corrupting the Python output.

 **`frontend_task`**

+The **frontend engineer** builds a Gradio demo UI that imports and interacts with the backend module.
+It also inherits context from the `code_task` to correctly reference the backend code.

 ```yaml
 description: >